-In line with the business model of the Rába Group, Rába Nyrt. has long-term strategic interests in its four subsidiaries (100%) and in an associate (until 30 June 2022 24.9, from 1 July 2022 100%).
+In line with the business model of the Rába Group, Rába Nyrt. has long-term strategic interests in its four subsidiaries (100%).

 Investments in subsidiaries are measured initially and subsequently at cost less accumulated impairment.

 An impairment loss is recognised when the carrying amount of the investment exceeds its recoverable amount.
 The recoverable amount is determined using the discounted cash flow method.
 The method is in line with market practice.